 The Rue des Pyrénées project represents a harmonious adaptation of a building, consisting of social housing and a nursery, in composite architectural surroundings.
 Taillandier proposes a homogenous style of architecture, with a play of recesses and projections on the facade, and complex articulation with surrounding buildings, as well as a subtle architecture, with her use of a variety of materials.
 The facade overlooking the road, divided into three sections, fits into the restrictive framework of Parisian town planning.
-Ingrid Taillandier graduated d'Architecture de Paris-Belleville (School of Architecture of Paris) in 2000 and obtained a Master's degree from Columbia University in New York.
-She works in three fields: architecture, in France and
+Ingrid Taillandier graduated d'Architecture de Paris-Belleville fields: architecture, in France and Rue des Pyrénées, 68-70 - Paris abroad (collaborating with Philippe Gazeau, Richard Meier, Behnish & Partners); teaching at the École d'Architecture de Versailles (School of Architecture of Paris); and the theoretical reflection on questions of density and height of buildings.
+She was also the scientific organizer for the exhibition L'Invention de la Tour Européenne at the Pavillon de l'Arsenal in Paris. in 2009.
+A.B.

-Ingrid Taillandier graduated in architecture from the École
+(School of Architecture of Paris) in 2000 and obtained a Master's degree from Columbia University in New York.
+She works in three in architecture from the École